gradle/declarative-gradle/docs/publications/README.md

 ## Conference Presentations

-- [KotlinConf 2024 - Developer-first Gradle builds](./2024-05-kotlinconf.md) by Sterling Greene and Paul Merlin
+- [KotlinConf 2024 - Developer-first Gradle builds](./2024-05-kotlinconf.md) at at Kotlinconf 2024 - by Sterling Greene and Paul Merlin
+- [Declarative Gradle on Android](https://www.droidcon.com/2024/10/17/declarative-gradle-on-android/) at droidcon New York 2024 - by Nelson Osacky and Inaki Villar

 ## Video Interviews